-The Panel is recommended to:
+The Authority is recommended to approve:

-- 1. Note that: - (a) the one year settlement as set out in the Local Government Finance Settlement is only provisional at this stage and may be subject to change; - (b) the proposed increase in council tax of 1.99% is based on the threshold in the Provisional LGFS; - (c) the East Sussex Business Rate Pool, of which the Authority is a member, has been approved as part of the LGFS, and that any income will be transferred into the Business Rates Pool Reserve; - (d) that the Home Office has still to announce the quantum and allocation of fire specific grants for 2022/23; and - (e) the final council tax and business rate bases and the collection fund positions are still awaited and that final budget proposals may change once this information is received. - 2.
-Recommend that the Fire Authority, subject to any changes as a result of recommendation 1, approves: - (a) an increase in council tax of 1.99% and thus approves: - the budget proposals set out in this Report and the net budget requirement of £41.718m for 2022/23; - (ii) the council tax requirement of £29.240m; and - (iii) the council tax and precepts as set out in Appendix F - (b) the capital programme for the next five years and the capital budget of £7.250m for 2022/23 including the plans to use CIL, capital receipts, revenue contributions and new borrowing to finance capital expenditure; - (c) that the General Balance remains below the Authority's policy minimum of 5% of the net revenue budget until 2024/25. - (d) the fees and charges set out in Appendix C; - (e) the use of reserves as follows to balance the revenue budget in 2022/23: - £0.2m from Sprinkler reserve

-- £0.2m from BR Pool reserve (to fund investment in protection services) - £0.032m from Financial Stability reserve - (f) that the Treasurer, in consultation with the Chairman and the Chief Fire Officer, be authorised to make any adjustments to the presentation of the budget to reflect the final Local Government Finance Settlement.
+- 1. An increase in council tax of 1.99% and thus approve: - (i) the budget proposals set out in this Report and the net budget requirement of £41.766m for 2022/23: - (ii) the council tax requirement of £29.288m; and - (iii) the council tax and precepts as set out in Appendix F - 2.
+The capital programme for the next five years and the capital budget of £7.250m for 2022/23 including the plans to use CIL, capital receipts, revenue contributions and new borrowing to finance capital expenditure - 3.
+That the general balance remains below the Authority's policy minimum of 5% of the net revenue budget until 2024/25 - 4.
+The fees and charges set out in Appendix C; - 5.
+The use of reserves as follows to balance the revenue budget in 2022/23: - £0.2m from Sprinkler reserve - £0.2m from BR Pool reserve (to fund investment in protection services) - £0.032m from Financial Stability reserve; and - 6.
+That the Assistant Director Resources/Treasurer, in consultation with the Chief Fire Officer and the Chairman be authorised to make any adjustments to the presentation of the budget to reflect the Final Local Government Settlement.